Louisville anti-racism protests resume amid tensions over Breonna Taylor ruling

 LOUISVILLE, Ky.
-(Reuters) - Louisville braced for a second night of unrest on Thursday after two policemen were shot and wounded during protests over a grand jury’s decision not to bring homicide charges against any of the officers involved in the fatal shooting of Breonna Taylor.
+(Reuters) - A second night of anti-racism rallies got off to a peaceful but tense start in Louisville, Kentucky, on Thursday a day after two policemen were shot during protests sparked by a grand jury decision not to bring homicide charges against officers involved in the fatal shooting of Breonna Taylor.

-Police Chief Robert Schroeder, whose department has been assisted by state police officers and Kentucky National Guard troops helping to enforce a nighttime curfew, said he expected demonstrations to go on through the weekend and for some time.
+Louisville police chief Robert Schroeder, his department aided in keeping order by state police and Kentucky National Guard troops, said he expected protests to continue for several days, and a nighttime curfew was extended through the weekend.

-The two police officers shot on Wednesday were expected to recover, he said, and a suspect was taken into custody, one of 127 people arrested during the protests, most for curfew violations or disobeying failure-to-disperse orders.
+The two police officers shot and wounded on Wednesday were expected to recover, he said, and a suspect was taken into custody, one of 127 people arrested during the demonstrations, most for curfew violations or disobeying failure-to-disperse orders.

 “For all of us it is a very tense and emotional time,” Schroeder told a news conference on Thursday.

-Hundreds of demonstrators returned to the streets of Kentucky’s largest city Thursday evening, many with fists raised in the air as they chanted Taylor’s name and “No justice, no peace,” while marching past a National Guard checkpoint in the downtown area.
+Hundreds of demonstrators returned to the streets of Kentucky’s largest city Thursday evening, many with fists raised in the air as they chanted Taylor’s name and “No justice, no peace,” while marching past a National Guard checkpoint into downtown.

+After milling about in Jefferson Square Park, a gathering point for the protesters in the heart of the city, the growing crowd marched peacefully along the city’s Ohio River waterfront.
+Law enforcement seemed to keep a lower profile than they did the previous night.

 The protests began Wednesday just after the grand jury decided that none of the three white officers who collectively fired 32 gunshots as they stormed Taylor’s apartment would be charged with causing her death.

 One of the officers was indicted on charges of endangering Taylor’s neighbors with several stray bullets he fired into an adjacent apartment during the ill-fated March 13 raid, carried out as part of a narcotics investigation.
-The other two officers were not charged.
+The other two officers were not charged at all.

 Taylor, 26, a Black emergency medical technician and aspiring nurse, was struck by six bullets moments after she and her boyfriend, Kenneth Walker, were roused from bed in the commotion of the raid.
 Walker exchanged gunfire with the police.